The Massdrop x JBL LSR30X are a set of Powered Speakers with CLass D amplification and a built-in headphone output. They are priced at $279.99

 Sure, they sounded clean and clear, but realism was an issue.
 But this is still funny to me because I’ve been to that room before with a full-on professional DJ who had large DJ-ish speakers and setup…and his setup sounded like garbage by comparison to these 305’s.
 I’m sure just his cable setup was more expensive than the JBL 305s and my portable DAP combined.

 EQ my DJ friends…EQ is not a bad thing.
-Sorry for that story, but it is very true.
+Sorry about that story, but it is very true.
 My little JBL’s sounded much better than classic DJ speakers you hear at bars or a club played by a professional DJ?
 Or…at least, what that DJ considered professional.
-Anyway, it is the difference between consumer grade “Professional” gear vs budget Audiophile gear and budget gems out there.
+Anyway, it is the difference between consumer-grade “Professional” gear vs budget Audiophile gear and budget gems out there.
 I’ll take the budget gems over the $1000+ “DJ” speakers any day.

 Thankfully, these JBL’s are not punchy at all and offer a positively leaning physical impact level, but without being annoying, even at high volume.
 Not quite a smooth feeling at high volume, but never wince-worthy.
 It performs very smoothly at lower, smaller room volume levels though.
 That is something I really enjoy.

 I do not want to shrug each time a high hat is struck or each time a horn blows in the track.
 Some people really like that, but I am not one of them.
 I want a smooth ride, but also with some engaging factors.
 Too much is a bad thing, at least in my opinion and JBL did a good job here making sure that the sound, in a physical impact sense of the word, is not overly powerful or beastly.
 Y

 ou can listen to these speakers at normal volumes for a long time without any fatigue setting in.
 Hell, as mentioned, I had them cranked up fairly high at a venue and nobody felt like they were fatigued for the few hours these speakers were playing tunes.